 Before panicking, hear this out.
 Usually, customer service agents can only provide service to one customer at a time.
 In contrast, Artificial Intelligence, such as chatbots, can participate in multiple conversations at the same time.

 Chatbots, on websites or on mobile apps, can answer simple questions and solve basic customer inquiries.
-For example, resetting a password, routing calls, helping a customer log in, providing automated responses to social media messages, or finding specific information.
+For example, resetting a password, routing calls, helping a customer login, offering guidance on how to use certain digital products and services, providing automated responses to social media messages, or finding specific information.
 They can also direct a more complex customer inquiry to the right department within an agency.
 This ensures that a customer in need of accounting help will not end up with a general support agent with no expertise in accounting.

 In taking on these tasks, chatbots make the customer experience more efficient and free up human resources to deal with more complex customer queries.